 In order to support the sustainability of the community transport service; demonstrate our commitment to the environment and maximise on the potential of our resources, we have diversified to provide event recycling services.
 In 2015, over 100,000 people received the recycling message at the events we serviced.
 We covered some very high profile events including the Spring Festival and Winter Fair at the Royal Welsh Showground.
 These two events attracted over 55,000 people, which produces a lot of waste!
 We were able to capture over 70% of waste for recycling.

 We can provide help with pre event planning, environmental policies, waste audits, advice on waste minimisation, event resource management, recycling bins for hire and supply volunteers.
+Please see our Events Recycling leaflet at this link.

 We have built a mosiac in the yard of a Welsh Dragon.
 The dragon was made out of 2 inch square tiles cut to shape using a diamond blade glass saw.
 All the tiles were made by hand here at Llanwrtyd Community Transport Event Recycling.
 The tiles were made from resin and imploded glass and stuck to the wall using a special glass tile adhesive.
 The glass is all collected at local shows and events and imploded on site.
 We have used a couple of different methods to frame the mosiac in a bid to show what can be done with old bottles.